Ricky-790/desktop-assistant/README.md

 - Mail
 - Windows Photo Viewer

-You can add more applications by modifying the `applicationlauncher` function in the code.
+You can add more applications by modifying the `applicationlauncher` function in the code.Head over to the applicationlauncher function, add an elif statement, put the command of your choice, and specify the path of the application within os.startfile().
+This should allow you to open ypur custom apps through voice or text input.

 ### Conversational AI
 Engage in natural language conversations and generate text, stories, or code using the Palm API.
 To use this feature, you'll need a valid API key.
+Without an API key you can still access the other features.

 ## Further Plans
 - Develop a graphical user interface (UI) for a more user-friendly interaction.